Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 Synopsis
 ~~~~~~~~

-The `VIDEO_GET_STATUS`_ call returns the following structure informing
+The `VIDEO_GET_STATUS`_ call returns the woke following structure informing
-about various states of the playback operation.
+about various states of the woke playback operation.

 .. code-block:: c